 Aging and Disease - Lifestyle Diseases and Secondary Aging

-Aging and disease are intimately related so focus on preventing lifestyle diseases, otherwise known as secondary aging.
+Aging and disease are intimately related so focus on preventing lifestyle diseases like cancer and heart disease, otherwise known as secondary aging.
 Chronic illnesses both cut life short and make it miserable.
 However, you can prevent that!

 Primary vs. Secondary Aging

-Longevity really depends on your genes and how well you prevent chronic illness that can cut your life short.
+Longevity really depends on your genes, the length of telomeres , and how well you prevent chronic illness that can cut your life short.
 Genetic factors are inherited, but the way they play out IS under your control.
-You can do this by staying healthy and disease free.
+You can have more longevity by staying healthy and disease free.

 Some strategies for avoiding lifestyle diseases are: